An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 an electro-magnetic force between them.
 This is meant to allow the addition of zinc

-our experience, do they work?
-No.
+In our experience, do they work?

 Electronic

-deposits to re-dissolve.
+existing salt deposits to re-dissolve.
 It requires an electrical supply.
-In our experience, do
+There is

 Phosphate & Polyphosphate